TeamDoodz/TDLib/README.md

 Counts how many conduit cards are on the board.
 ### GetRandomGem
 Returns a random gem card from the Nature temple.
+### GetTypesWithAttribute
+Returns all types in the specified assembly that have the specified attribute.
 ### AssetManager
 General utility for getting files from disk.
 Supports PNG, TXT, CSV.
 ## Changelog